Oneirical/The-Games-Foxes-Play/design/Development Logs/23-08-25 - Ideology Delivery.md

 * C (Pink) : This is the Scarab Waypoint.
 Two Soul Injectors perpetually maintain a beam inside the inner chamber, which has been secured by airlocks due to it being a mind-warping hazard.
 * D (Green) : This is the Scarab Fabricator.
 Every so often, it spits out a Plated Thoughtferry, which is a simple creature which will immediately seek out the Scarab Waypoint.
 * E (Red) : This is the portal from which a Felidol Programmer comes from.
 It links to a place that doesn't exist yet, but will eventually.
 The Felidol will also rush to go to the Scarab Waypoint.
-* F (Blue) : This is a garnison of slug-robot guards, on stand-by for any emergencies.
+* F (Blue) : This is a garrison of slug-robot guards, on stand-by for any emergencies.

 Here's how this works.